ploetz-zeller/symbio-documentation/docs/admin/administration/permissions/permissions-maintenance-extension.md

 Please proceed as follows:

-1. Navigate to __User__ tile and create a new HR user, fill in Application role (e.g. Architect); alternatively create a user group for several HR users.
+1. Navigate to __User__ tile and create a new HR user, fill in Application role (e.g. Architect, _use the "Change permissions" dialog to set that in newer versions of Symbio_); alternatively create a user group for several HR users.

 2. Navigate to __Permission sets__ tile and create HR specific permission sets (e.g. "HR Architect", "HR Author" etc.), defining for each set how elements can be edited.